 Each week, we break down a different Facebook metric, discussing why it’s important, how it’s calculated, and what it means for your business.
 Find the full collection HERE, and also check out our Twitter Metrics Series.

-Engagement Rate is used to compare engagement performance not only on a brand’s page but also across Facebook pages of different audience sizes.
+Engagement Rate is used to compare engagement performance not only on a brand’s post but also across Facebook posts from brands with different audience sizes.
 However, the Engagement Rate metric within Facebook Insights is a post metric available only to Page Admins.

-The result is two slightly different ways to calculate “Engagement Rate” and a different use case for each.
-One provides brands with a way to benchmark post performance, the other allows you to compare engagement levels across multiple Facebook pages.
+This results in some slightly different ways to calculate “Engagement Rate” and a different use case for each.
+By connecting to insights, brands can benchmark post performance with deeper levels of engagement.
+The other option allows you to compare engagement levels across posts from multiple Facebook pages.

 Engagement Rate is designed to measure what share of your audience engaged with your content.

-When calculating Engagement Rate for Competitors, you won’t have access to their Facebook Insights data, but can still draw meaningful insights by looking at engagement relative to total fans.
+When calculating Engagement Rate for Competitors, you don’t have access to their Facebook Insights data, but can still draw meaningful insights by looking at engagement relative to total fans.
+This method of calculating Engagement Rate can also be used to measure page Engagement Rate for your competitors, since it does not require page insights data.

 Engagement Rate on individual posts is also a valuable metric for comparing the quality of content that you post to your page.
 It gives you a way to compare engagement between two posts that reached a different number of users.